-In line with current Government social distancing guidelines, wine school events scheduled from mid-March until the end of August, and again from 5th November 2020 have been postponed.
+In line with current Government regulations, wine school events scheduled since the beginning of 2021 have been postponed.
 If you were due to attend an event, you will be contacted with details of the new dates.
 If you can't make the tasting on the rearranged date - you will be advised of an extended period for which the ticket will be valid (which may be used on any similar events at the the school).

 If it looks as if you haven’t received our email, please check your spam folder or, contact me for confirmation.

 Online courses are going ahead as planned, including courses and exams run on behalf of the Wine & Spirit Education Trust (WSET).
 Please see the range of WSET Level 1 and 2 Awards in Wine Courses currently available.

 A limited selection of Gift vouchers is available, which are valid for two years from the date of issue.
 Please see our Gift Voucher page for details of extended expiry dates for existing vouchers which have been purchased since 2019.

 As a small, local, business we are extremely grateful for your understanding and continued support, and look forward to seeing you again soon.

 Revised Terms & Conditions (from 22 March 2020 until further notice)

 In the event of cancellation of a wine school course, or tasting, as a result of COVID-19, due to take place up to, and including, 28 February 2021* we offer:

 • free rebooking with no amendment fees; or

 • free cancellation and a credit, equivalent to your original ticket price, to be used as payment for future events.
 This credit is valid for two years from the date of the original event